Machine learning the deuteron: new architectures and uncertainty quantification: Methodology

 \subsection{Learning process}

-The results we present are obtained with the four network configurations and a sigmoid activation function.
-We minimise the energy cost function using RMSProp with hyperparameters $\epsilon=10^{-8}$ and a momentum $\beta=0.9$.
+We minimise the energy cost function using RMSprop~\cite{Mehta2019} with hyperparameters $\epsilon=10^{-8}$ and a smoothing constant $\alpha=0.9$.
 We set the learning rate to $10^{-2}$ and explore the $N_{\mathrm{hid}}$ dependence using the values $ N_{\mathrm{hid}}\in\{20,30,40,60,80,100\} $ (in the 2sc architecture we change $N_{\mathrm{hid}}=30\rightarrow N_{\mathrm{hid}}=32$).
-To explore the full flexibility of the wave function ans\"atze, we optimise the networks by minimising the overlap loss function for $2 \times 10^3$ epochs of pre-training, followed by $2.5 \times 10^5$ epochs of energy minimisation.
-Rather than doing this a single time, we use $20$ different random initialisations and display mean values and standard deviations obtained with all these runs\footnote{This is to be compared to the $50$ runs shown for the $1$sc architecture in Ref.~\cite{Keeble2020}.}.
-With this, we explore the out-of-sample bias of the network and we attempt to draw generic conclusions for the architecture network, rather than for a single, specific network model.
+To explore the full flexibility of the wavefunction ans\"atze, we optimise the networks by mimising the overlap loss function for $2 \times 10^3$ epochs of pre-training, followed by $2.5 \times 10^5$ epochs of energy minimisation.
+Rather than doing this a single time, we use $20$ different random initializations and display mean values and (Bessel-corrected) standard deviations obtained with all these runs\footnote{This is to be compared to the $50$ runs shown for the $1$sc architecture in Ref.~\cite{Keeble2020}.}.
+With this, we explore the out-of-sample bias of the network and we attempt to draw generic conclusions for the network architecture, rather than for a single, specific network model.